-- 27.1 A review is a process defined in the legislation which ultimately leads to a licence being reassessed by the Licensing Committee with the possibility that the licence may be revoked, suspended or that conditions may amended or new conditions added. - 27.2 Requests for review can be made by interested parties or RA;s, however, it is for the Licensing Authority to decide whether the review is to be carried out.
-The review will be on the basis of whether the request for the review is - in accordance with any relevant code of practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives and - in accordance with this Authority's Gambling Act 2005 Statement of Licensing Policy - 27.3 In addition, the council may also reject the application on the grounds that the request is frivolous, vexatious, will certainly not cause this authority to wish to alter, revoke or suspend the licence, or is substantially the same as previous representations or requests for review. - 27.4 The Licensing Authority can also initiate a review of a licence on the basis of any reason, which it thinks is appropriate.
+- 27.1 A review is a process defined in the legislation which ultimately leads to a licence being reassessed by the Licensing Committee with the possibility that the licence may be revoked, suspended or that conditions may be amended, or new conditions added. - 27.2 Requests for review can be made by interested parties or responsible authorities, however, it is for the Licensing Authority to decide whether the review is to be carried out.
+A request for the review should be - in accordance with any relevant code of practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission - · reasonably consistent with a breach of any of the licensing objectives or - in accordance with this Authority's Gambling Act 2005 Statement of Licensing Policy - 27.3 In addition, the Licensing Authority may also reject the application on the grounds that the request is frivolous, vexatious, will not cause this authority to wish to alter, revoke or suspend the licence, or is substantially the same as previous representations or requests for review. - 27.4 The Licensing Authority can also initiate a review of a licence for any reason, which it thinks is appropriate.